APACTestDrive/Container-Native-Development-with-OKE/LabGuide100.md

     You should see something similar to below with the key's fingerprint under the API Keys.

     ![](images/100/72.png)

+### **STEP 7**: Verify Your Clusters

+You should verify your cluster has been created successfully before moving on to Lab 200.

+  - Click on your cluster name

+  - Verify all the computer nodes in your node pool is in the active state.

 **You are now ready to move to the next lab: [Lab 200](LabGuide200.md)**